-As you evaluate digital identity verification companies, you should ensure they meet the following criteria:
+As you evaluate identity verification software and identity verification providers, you should ensure they meet the following criteria:

 Data providers must meet all the data privacy and compliance requirements of their country.
 For example, they must show that they are GDPR compliant if they operate in the EU.
 They must also sign contractual agreements that they have given all necessary notices and obtained all necessary consents before Ekata can use that data in our products and services worldwide.

 The Ekata difference